-The fungal pathogen (disease-causing agent) overwinters in bark and diseased tissue.
-Spore-producing structures of the fungus appear on the surface of the canker as small, raised, black dots that are best seen with a magnifying lens.
-Spores are spread by water from rain and overhead irrigation as well as pruning tools.
+The fungal pathogen (disease-causing agent) overwinters in the bark and diseased tissue.
+Spore-producing structures of the fungus appear on the surface of the canker as small, raised black dots that are best seen with a magnifying lens.
+Spores are spread by water from rain and overhead irrigation, as well as pruning tools.

 Prevention & Treatment: As with Seiridium canker/dieback, environmental and cultural stresses predispose Leyland cypress to Botryosphaeria canker/dieback.
 Follow Prevention & Treatment recommendations provided above for Seiridium canker.

-Prevention & Treatment: When planting, space trees to allow adequate air flow.
-To minimize spread of spores, avoid overhead irrigation or restrict it to early morning hours.
-Preferably, use drip irrigation and make sure that enough water is being applied during drought situations.
+Prevention & Treatment: At planting time, space trees properly to allow for adequate airflow.
+To minimize the spread of spores, avoid overhead irrigation or restrict it to the early morning hours.
+Preferably, use drip irrigation and make sure that enough water is applied during drought situations.
 Drip irrigation hoses should be no more than 75 feet long as pressure drops significantly after that point.
 Prune out diseased limbs, disinfecting pruning tools between cuts using 10 percent bleach solution (1 part chlorine bleach to 9 parts water).
 Note: Be sure to clean and oil pruning tools after this procedure to prevent rust formation.

 Fungicides such as thiophanate-methyl and myclobutanil (see Table 1 for examples of products) are recommended for use against needle blight.
 However, to be effective, these sprays need to begin in late spring and continue through summer until the cooler, less humid months of fall.
 In addition, when applying these materials, it is essential that needles, including those on the inside near the trunk, are thoroughly sprayed to run-off.
 Once a tree is tall, adequate coverage by a homeowner is generally not feasible.